What is the National Ocean Sciences Bowl?

 The Consortium for Ocean Leadership, with the assistance of the Technical Advisory Panel, prepares the competition rules and regulations and the specific questions used in both the regional and national competitions.

-At the finals, competitions can consist of up to 15 matches (or rounds), including tiebreakers as necessary.
 The competition incorporates a round-robin form for the early rounds and a double-elimination feature for final rounds.

 National Scholarships

-In an effort to recognize individual achievement as part of the NOSB program, the Consortium for Ocean Leadership has introduced the National Ocean Scholar Program for NOSB students who are interested in pursuing an ocean or marine-related topic in college.
+In an effort to recognize individual achievement as part of the NOSB program, the Consortium for Ocean Leadership supports the National Ocean Scholar Program for NOSB students who are interested in pursuing an ocean or marine-related topic in college.
 Scholars will receive monetary support for the first two years of undergraduate studies.
 Details on the scholarship program, including criteria for the program, the application process, and an application form in PDF, are available on the national NOSB website.

 National Coordinators and Sponsors